JordanMartinez/purescript-jordans-reference/02-Build-Tools/Readme.md

 | gulp-purescript | Gulp-based Build Tool | No longer used?
 Last updated 1 year ago... | https://github.com/purescript-contrib/gulp-purescript |
 | Purify | -- | Deprecated in light of psc-package | -- |

-For this repo, we will be using `spago` for our build tool and `psc-package` for our dependency manager.
+For this repo, we will be using `spago` for our build tool and dependency manager.